 The metastable FeN undergoes decomposition in the following sequence: FeN → Fe₂-₃N → Fe₄N.
 During this process, the decomposed N atoms penetrate into the surface or near-surface of the steel.

 Simultaneously, a nitrided layer of Fe₂-₃N (ε phase) and Fe₄N (γ’ phase) is formed on the steel surface, from the outside towards the inside, as depicted in Figure 7.

 (2) New ion nitriding model

-The new DC ion nitriding model is shown in Figure 8, and the ion nitriding device is shown in Figure 9.
+A diagram of the new Direct Current (DC) ion nitriding model can be found in Figure 8, and the design of the ion nitriding device is depicted in Figure 9.